 There is often confusion about the differences between the two.
 Read below to learn about these differences and what a dietitian can do for you.

-Currently, all dietitians must complete the minimum of a bachelor’s degree as well as 1200 hours of ACEND-accredited supervised practice program.
+Currently, all dietitians must complete the minimum of a bachelor’s degree as well as 900-1200 hours of ACEND-accredited supervised practice program.
 At the completion of these, the individual must pass a national exam administered by the Commission on Dietetic Registration (CDR).

 Depending on the state, an RD must also apply for license to practice.
 This is indicated by an “LD” or “LDN” at the end of their name.
 Regardless of where they are licensed to practice, all Registered Dietitians must complete continuing professional educational requirements to be able to practice.
 This keeps the public safe and assures that we are qualified to discuss nutrition-related topics.

 LD stands for Licensed Dietitian.
 Some states require that RDs also apply for a license to practice within that state.
 As with RD, individuals can also choose to write “LDN” or Licensed Dietitian Nutritionist.

 Dietitians work in a variety of areas.
 These include acute care, public health, and community health sectors; as health educators; in private practice; in food service and food industry; and in sports, research, or the media.

-If you’re more of a visual person, check out this post that explains who dietitians are and what dietitians do.
+If you’re more of a visual person, check out this Instagram post that explains who dietitians are and what dietitians do.

 All dietitians are nutritionists, but not all nutritionists are dietitians.

 The process to be a nutritionist depends on the individual program and may take as little as 3 weeks.
 In contrast, it typically takes at least 5-6 years for a person to become a registered dietitian.

 Since some nutritionist pathways can have similarities to that of a dietitian, it is always important to talk with an individual you want to work with and learn more about their educational background and training to ensure they are the best fit for your needs.